isaacmachado-dev/caelestia-dotfiles/README.md

 # caelestia

-This is the main repo of the caelestia dots and contains the user configs for apps.
-This repo also includes an install script to install the entire dots.
+> [!WARNING]
+> This is my fork of the caelestia project, a dotfile desktop with some magic things, but with my configs/dotfiles/wallpapers for now.
+> You can download from here, but i'll recommend you the main repo: https://github.com/caelestia-dots/caelestia

 ## Installation